New-look Plum boys basketball team taking shape | Trib HSSN

 By:

-When the final buzzer sounded to conclude Plum’s WPIAL Class 5A first-round loss to New Castle in March, Plum boys basketball coach Mike Marino could take stock of what his veteran team was able to accomplish during a season filled with covid-related uncertainties.
+When the final buzzer sounded to conclude Plum’s WPIAL Class 5A first-round loss to New Castle last March, Plum coach Mark Marino was able to take stock of what his veteran team was able to accomplish during a season filled with so many covid-related uncertainties

-He also began to look to the future and a transition to a new-look squad after five seniors — four starters — graduated.
+In the days following, he also began to look to the transition to a new-look squad after five seniors, four of whom were starters, moved on to graduation.

 As a new season approaches, Marino, now in his third year at the helm of the Mustangs, is starting to see a new team take shape with veteran returnees and newcomers set to make their mark.